madx/shitstorm-old/README.md

 * `is:<status>`: filter issues with a status of `<status>` (can be `open`, `closed`, `pending` or `rejected`)
 * `with:<name>`: filter issues where `<name>` has written a comment
+* `#<tag>`: filter issues with a hashtag.
+Actually this is just a text search, but hashtags are handled by ShitStorm (try it!)

 Click on an issue title to view details and comments.

-The green plus at the top right of the page is for adding issues, just fill the form and click submit.

-The little book is to access the logs.
-There you can write custom log entries.
+Posting comments is dead-simple, so is changing an issue's state (right of the issue's title)

+The log works pretty much the same way, except it's not (yet) searchable.
+It's accessible by clicking "Log" at the top right

 ## Formatting ################################################################